lauramariel/ncm-ops-lab/prismops_rightsize_lab/prismops_rightsize_lab.rst

    .. figure:: images/rs17.png

 #.
-The first action we will add is **String Parser** action.
+Search and select the **String Parser** action.

    This action allows the user to parse data coming from a string which can then subsequently be used in the succeeding actions.

    .. figure:: images/addparse.png